xing/calabash-launcher/README.md

 - Accessing an element's localized object
 - The visual representation of the device

 ## Project Status

 This project is under active development, and it is heavily used at XING.

 ## Prerequisites
-In order to run... you have to make sure that your machine meets the following requirements.
+In order to run the application you have to make sure that your machine meets the following requirements.

 - MacOS Sierra
 - Xcode 9.0+